funnisimo/fastiles/README.md

 ## Glyphs

 Fastiles works by using a bitmap font image that it draws from.
 The image *MUST* be a 16x16 layout for the glyphs.
-The size of the glyphs (or characters) inferred by the Fastiles.Canvas at construction time.
+The size of the glyphs is inferred by the Fastiles.Canvas at construction time.

 ```js
 const glyphs = new Image();